 How is the hotel?

-As soon as one walks into the lobby the flood of natural light in the space gives one the idea of the maximum use of available light.
+As soon as one walks into the lobby of The Fern Goregaon, the flood of natural light in the space gives one the idea of the maximum use of available light.
 An ample, warm and welcoming space, the reception area gives a classy first impression to this business hotel.

 89 guest rooms, three banquet halls, a rooftop swimming pool and a gym comprise the key elements of this property.
 The rooms are of two categories – Winter Green and the Fern Club.
 Spacious, slick in design and very comfortable, the Winter Green room offers all the modern 5-star amenities to its guests.